 BrowserProtect.dll is a Windows DLL file.
 DLL is the abbreviation for Dynamic Link Library.
 DLL files are needed by programs or web browser extensions, because they contain program code, data, and resources.
-The following information can help you determine if BrowserProtect.dll belonging to the Windows system or an application you can trust.
+The following information can help you determine if BrowserProtect.dll is a Windows system file or if it belongs to an application that you can trust.

 Description: BrowserProtect.dll is not essential for Windows and will often cause problems.
 BrowserProtect.dll is located in a subfolder of "C:\Program Files".

 Known file sizes on Windows 10/8/7/XP are 2,520,016 bytes (21% of all occurrences), 2,232,272 bytes and 9 more variants.

 A .dll file (Dynamic Link Library) is a special type of Windows program containing functions that other programs can call.
 This .dll file can be injected to all running processes and can change or manipulate their behavior.
 BrowserProtect.dll is not a Windows core file.
 It is digitally signed.
 It can change the behavior of other programs or manipulate other programs.
 The program is not visible.
 There is no detailed description of this service.
 The program starts upon Windows startup (see Registry key: AppInit_DLLs).
 BrowserProtect.dll is able to record keyboard and mouse inputs and monitor applications.
 Therefore the technical security rating is 73% dangerous.